t-donat/neural-nets-basics/README.md

 Since there is no way to split the classes with a single, straight line the perceptron reaches the limits of its classification abilities and is bound to misclassify some features.

+## relu_visualization
+Small dashboard that simulates three consecutive ReLU neurons and plots the respective outputs of each neuron's activation function.
+The weight w and the bias b can be manually selected for all three neurons.
+Some combinations of parameters give interesting output functions: For example, a non-zero w1, negative w2 and positive b2 results in an approximation of a sigmoid function as the second neurons activation function.

+The dashboard can be accessed by running `main.py`